lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 ```
 [Link to code block](https://github.com/lukrycyfa/crowdfund-tutorial-project/blob/main/contracts/Crowdfund.sol#L11).

-- On the next four lines we would create four instances of the Counter method that will be used for these private variables on the next for line's i.e. `_DonorsCount`, `_PostsCount`, `_ActPstCount` and `_tokenIdCounter`.
+- On the next four lines we would create four instances of the Counter method that will be used for these private variables on the next four line's i.e. `_DonorsCount`, `_PostsCount`, `_ActPstCount` and `_tokenIdCounter`.
 The Counter instances will be used to keep track of the values to the variables.

 ```sol